adclleva/TDD-React-Redux-Jest-Enzyme-Learning-App/notes.md

 Jest is a simple framework. it has two global object knows as describe and it .
 As name suggest describe , describe about the test and it is used to test.

+We create the store for state management, and we need to at least pass one reducer

+Store An Object that holds the applications state data Reducer A function that returns some state data.
+Is triggered by an action type Action An object that tells the reducer how to change the state.
+  It must contain a type property.
+It can optionally contain a payload property